Tenoke/jekyll-blog/_posts/2021-07-21-Many-Times.markdown

 It has only been six months and the setup is complete.
 Everything is in place.
 The machine is modified.
 I did most of the work after a point but never without John’s supervision.
 It was only natural.

 He is staring at our setup, rehearsing.
 “I will travel to June 1st 1989, a promising starting point.
 I will get out of the machine, ensure that I’ve set myself up properly and on July 20th I will initiate the process.
 This should be the last time I see the machine.
 I will not know whether this is the final timeline or a fleeting one, and will start contacting your 13 year old self using the scripts you wrote.
-By the time you are 16 I will have revealed everything and we will set up the first check in the High New England lab, which is largely funded by your aunt, Fernanda Brosnan ” he says.
+By the time you are 16 I will have revealed everything and we will set up the first check in the High New England lab, which is largely funded by your aunt, Fernanda Brosnan,” he says.

-“The plan is hundreds of pages long, it might be better to rehearse the contingencies than the base parts, my ally.”
-I tell him frankly.
+“The plan is hundreds of pages long, it might be better to rehearse the contingencies than the base parts, my ally,” I tell him frankly.
 I should be more excited but all the work is done and I will in many ways stop existing.
 That simple fact is affecting me much more than I expected, not that I will say so out loud.
 I feel hollow.
 Better if that part of me is not something he remembers and carries to Utopia.

 He asks me some more inconsequential questions and I do my best to answer them again.
 His future selves will still be a continuation of his current self so it’s exceedingly important to keep him grounded.
 My alternate selves will branch from how I was at 13.
 It should worry me that they won’t be as capable as me but I know from John that I consistently succeed across timelines and can only do better with guidance.
 No, what I am afraid of isn’t if they’ll do well.
 I worry if they’ll really be me, the me of right now rather than someone too different to really count.